-- (a) small scale plantation forestry by persons disadvantaged by unfair discrimination; - (b) the planting of trees by any person or organ of State for aesthetic reasons or to improve the quality of life; and - (c) the sustainable use of a natural forest or woodland by a community other than in terms of an agreement referred to in section 30, whether in or outside of a State forest.
+- (a) small scale plantation forestry by persons disadvantaged by unfair discrimination; - (b) the planting of trees by any person or organ of State for aesthetic reasons or to improve the quality of life; and - (c) the sustainable use of a natural forest or woodland by a community other than 15 in terms of an agreement referred to in section 30, in arural or an urban area and whether in or outside of' a State forest.

-(2) The Minister may- -
+(2) The Minister may---

-- (a) provide information, training, advice and management and extension services for community forestry; - (b) establish and maintain nurseries to provide seed and plants for community forestry; - (c) provide material or financial assistance for community forestry, including recovery from disaster, if no such grants are available from any other source.
+- (a) provide information. training, advice and management and extension services for community forestry; 20 - (b) establish and maintain nurseries to provide seed and plants for community forestry; - (c) provide material or financial assistance for community forestry, including recovery from disaster. if no such grants are available from any other source.

-(3) The Minister may enter into an agreement with a person or organ of State regulating the matters referred to in subsection (2).
+(3) The Minister may enter into an agreement with a person or organ of State 25 regulating the matters referred to in subsection (2).